Corruption in Sweden

-Corruption in Sweden has been defined as "the abuse of power" by Swedish National Council for Crime Prevention (Brå).
-By receiving bribes, bribe takers abuse their position of power, which is consistent with how the National Anti-Corruption Unit of the Swedish Prosecution Authority specifies the term.
+Corruption in Sweden has been defined as "the abuse of power" by the Swedish National Council for Crime Prevention (Brå).
+By receiving bribes, bribe takers abuse their position of power, consistent with how the National Anti-Corruption Unit of the Swedish Prosecution Authority specifies the term.
 Although bribes and improper rewards are central in the definition of corruption in Sweden, corruption in the sense of "abuse of power" can also manifest itself in other crimes such as misuse of office, embezzlement, fraud and breach of trust against a principal.

 Legal definition

-The provisions on bribery and taking a bribe are found in Chapter 10 of the Swedish Penal Code.
-Bribe giving is the criminal act of giving, promising or offering or receiving, accepting a promise of or demanding an improper reward, for the performance of duties.
+The provisions on bribery and taking bribes are found in Chapter 10 of the Swedish Penal Code.
+Bribe giving is the criminal act of giving, promising either offering or receiving, accepting a promise of or demanding an improper reward, for the performance of duties.
 Anything of direct or indirect value to the recipient can be considered an improper reward.
 The provisions on taking a bribe and giving a bribe are applicable both within the public and the private sector.
-They are also applicable on acts of bribery committed abroad or if the persons involved are foreign, provided that the acts of bribery are subject to the jurisdiction of Swedish courts.
+They are also applicable to acts of bribery committed abroad or if the persons involved are foreign, provided that the acts of bribery are subject to the jurisdiction of Swedish courts.